Philadelphia City Hall Courtyard

 frederick graff Plan of centre square waterworks, 1800

-The Courtyard could be dramatically more successful if investments were made to remove existing barriers, obstacles, and edge conditions that limit the flexibility and adaptability of the space.
+The Courtyard could be dramatically more successful by removing existing barriers, and edge conditions that limit the flexibility and adaptability of the space.

 As part of the larger Center Square Civic Commons, the Courtyard should complement, but not compete with, Dilworth Park and Love Park.